Aphrodite Désirée Navab

 Publications About My Art

-Schaller, Rhonda (2007), Super East-West Woman: Living on the Axis, Fighting Evil Everywhere.
+Schaller, Rhonda (2007).
+Super East-West Woman: Living on the Axis, Fighting Evil Everywhere.
 Blue Pearl Press.
+Solo Exhibition Catalogue.

 Fagan, Robert Jason and Hadieh Shafie (2007).
 Emergence.